ros-industrial/industrial_training/gh_pages/_source/demo3/Detect-box-pick-point.md

 Project -> Build Project
 ```

-  * Alternatively, in a terminal cd into the '''demo_manipulation''' directory and do the following
+  * Alternatively, in a terminal cd into your workspace directory and do the following
 ```
-catkin build --pkg demo3
+catkin build
 ```

-  * Run your node with the launch file:
+  * Run your node with the launch file used before which calls the processing_node.launch.
+While you could call that launch file directly, the environment would not be loaded, and there would be no point cloud to process.
 ```
-roslaunch demo3_perception processing_node.launch
+roslaunch pick_and_place pick_and_place.launch
 ```
-  * You can test your code from the command line by calling ```rosservice call /find_pick``` when a point cloud is is being published on the cloud_topic
+  * test_bed_core_node will call your service automatically.
+However, you can also test your code from the command line by calling ```rosservice call /find_pick``` when a point cloud is is being published on the cloud_topic (/cloud by default).

+  * Some errors and warnings will be present when the template code is run.
+As the correct code is filled, these will disappear until a fully defined Pose message is returned from the service.
+  *
 ## API References

-TODO: Update this

 [call()](http://docs.ros.org/hydro/api/roscpp/html/classros_1_1ServiceClient.html#a8a0c9be49046998a830df625babd396f)